Rashidun cavalry: Mamluk horse

-The successful Hima breeding programs of the early caliphates has effected the inexhaustable supply of manpowers and warhorses, which extended to the Mamluk Sultanate 150 years of cavalry superiority before the advent of firearms.
+The successful Hima breeding programs of the early caliphates has effected an inexhaustable supply of manpower and warhorses, which extended to the Mamluk Sultanate 150 years of cavalry superiority before the advent of firearms.

-Aside from practical military use, The breeding of pure Arabian breed were practiced by the military regime of Mamluk as way to gain social prestige in a middle of Arabian aristocratic society in Egypt, Sham, and Hejaz.
-Since the Mamluks were hailed from slave backgrounds, which consisted from Turkic peoples from the Eurasian Steppe, and also from Circassians, Abkhazians, Georgians, Armenians, Albanians, Greeks, South Slavs (see Saqaliba) or Egyptians.
+Aside from practical military use, the breeding of pure Arabian stock was practiced by the military regime of Mamluk to gain social prestige in the middle of Arabian aristocratic society in Egypt, Sham, and Hejaz.
+Since the Mamluks hailed from slavery, which comprised Turkic peoples from the Eurasian Steppe, and also Circassians, Abkhazians, Georgians, Armenians, Albanians, Greeks, South Slavs (see Saqaliba) or Egyptians.
 The Mamluk thought that the genealogical purity of their steeds were symbols of martial horsery culture of Arabians, religious purity, and military might.

-Arabian horses also spread to the rest of the world via the Ottoman Empire, which rose in 1299. this Turkish empire obtained many Arabian horses through trade, diplomacy and war.
+Arabian horses also spread to the rest of the world via the Ottoman Empire, which rose in 1299.
+This Turkish empire obtained many Arabian horses through trade, diplomacy and war.
 The Ottomans encouraged formation of private stud farms in order to ensure a supply of cavalry horses.

-Delhi Sultanate & Mughal empire
+Delhi Sultanate and Mughal Empire

 During the Umayyad campaigns in India, Muhammad ibn Qasim has brought cavalry of 6000 riding fine Arabian Horses.
 Since then, exports of horses via the maritime routes through the Persian Gulf, supplied mainly from Arabian peninsula and southern Iran has flowed through India.
-Since then, the Muslim regimes in India has undergoing extensive cavalry army building which revolved around the Arabian horse, such as Delhi Sultanate, and also the Mughal empire, as it is attested further by the period of Mughal of the 16th to 17th century, when horses were imported from the countries of Arabia, Iran, Turkey and Central Asia to India.
+Since then, the Muslim regimes in India has undergoing extensive cavalry army building which revolved around the Arabian horse, such as Delhi Sultanate, and also the Mughal Empire, as it is attested further by the period of Mughal of the 16th to 17th century, when horses were imported from the countries of Arabia, Iran, Turkey and Central Asia to India.

 the Bhimthadi horse, or Deccani horse breed, gets its name from the vast Deccan Plateau in India.
 A major trade in Arabian horse breeds in the ports of Deccan began after the Bahamani Sultanate revolted against the Delhi Sultanate.
 The Bhimthadi breed was developed in Pune district in 17th and 18th centuries during the Maratha rule by crossing Arabian and Turkic breeds with local ponies.